-Today that question can be much tougher to answer, as they might just be upstairs in their bedrooms.
-But with technology in their hands, they could be anywhere in the digital world.
-A study was done in partnership with Stanford University shows that even among very young children who use the Internet, roughly 80% do so at least once a week.
-With such frequency and ease of access starting at such young ages, what can you do to keep your kids safe?
+Today that question can be much tougher to answer, as they might just be in their bedrooms, but with technology in their hands, they could be anywhere in the digital world.
+A study in partnership with Stanford University shows that even among very young children who use the Internet, roughly 80% do so at least once a week.
+With such frequency and ease of access starting at such young ages, what can parents do to keep their children safe?

-Filtering out the junk on the Internet is much easier with software.
-Most software offers different features depending on the user’s device and what it is you want to filter.
+Filtering out the questionable, and more importantly the dangerous on the Internet is much easier with software.
+Today's software offers different features depending on the user’s device and what kind of content you want to filter.

-Anthem Broadband Parental Control Services is a reliable service that helps you, as a parent, take back control.
-Did we mention this is a free feature included with your Anthem Broadband Internet?
-The scheduling feature allows you to block internet access at certain times, you can customize filtering by device and groups of devices, and Parental Control Services allows you to find out what each user has been viewing, even if they delete browsing history or use incognito mode.
+Anthem Broadband Parental Control Services is a reliable service that helps you take back control.
+This is a free feature included with your Anthem Broadband Internet package.
+The included scheduling feature allows you to block internet access at certain times, you can customize filtering by device and groups of devices, and Parental Control Services allows you to find out what each user has been viewing, even if they delete the browsing history or use incognito mode.